DirtyHarryLYL/HAKE/Annotations/README.md

 - hoi_id: Image-level HOI labels(same setting as [HICO](https://drive.google.com/file/d/1ipvRTUF2zpOlHHqzbEb29iwscizoM1CK/view), [txt format](../Config/hico_hoi_list.txt))

+## HAKE-Large Part State Annotations

+### Format Details
+The annotation results share the same format with Instance-level Part State Annotations for HICO-DET.

 ## About the part-state setting

 We adopt different part-state settings for image-level, instance-level tasks.
 You can refer to the following figure for visualization.